 There are several ways to find literary journals.

-To find specific journals, choose the Journals tab on the Library homepage and search by the journal title.
+To find specific journals, choose Journals from the drop-down search menu on the Library homepage and search by the journal title.
 This search will tell you whether or not we have a particular journal, which volumes we have, and in which format (print, online, or microform).

 If we don't have access to a journal, you may request articles through Interlibrary Loan.
 You will need the complete citation for the article.